 Krka National Park lies about 10km inland from Sibenik in this part of Dalmatia.
-Named after the Krka River, the Park covers an area of just over 142 square km and includes two thirds of the river itself.
-The top attraction of the Park are its magnificent waterfalls, including the famous Skradinski Buk falls which are one of Croatia’s most famous sights.
+Named after the Krka River, the Park covers an area of just over 142 square km and includes two-thirds of the river itself.
+The top attraction of the Park is its magnificent waterfalls, including the famous Skradinski Buk falls which are one of Croatia’s most famous sights.

 Other highlights include the small island of Visovac and Roski Slap waterfall.
 A boat trip through the park (included in the entrance ticket) is a great way of seeing much of the Park.

 Visit Croatia Recommends If you’re looking for an organised excursion from Split, Omis or Makarska, Sunspot Tours offer small group or private tours from these coastal towns direct to Krka National Park.
 This highly-rated company can organise private and flexible tours for individuals, families or small groups using impeccably maintained vehicles with friendly drivers.
 Alternatively, you can also book yourself onto a small group tour with other travellers – these tours use small minivans, so no large and crowded tour buses here!
 Ultimately, Sunspot Tours can offer fully customisable tours to Krka National Park – contact them to find out what they can do for you.

 Do also check out our guide to getting to the park by public transport from Split, Zadar, Sibenik, Dubrovnik, Zagreb and elsewhere!

 Tickets for Krka National Park

 As well as obviously buying tickets on arrival, tickets can now be pre-bought online on the Parks of Croatia website.

 For full entry to all areas of the park, tickets cost €40 for adults from June to September (€28 for children aged 7 – 18); €20 in April, May and October (€15 for children); and €7 for adults for November to March (€4 for children).
 Children under the age of 7 have free entry throughout the year.